 Student — Yes, what should be the end of these pratyeka buddhas?

 G. de P. — Yes, you are quite right in referring to this.
 You use the word karma with strict accuracy.
 The karma (the consequences) of the life of the pratyeka buddhas is this: they finally reach a point beyond which they cannot go and there they "fall asleep."
 It is true that this occurs in an extremely high spiritual realm, but there they have reached the end of their powers; and the reason is that they have reached the ultimate point of egoic selfhood and cannot pass beyond that into the universal.
 They remain there "asleep" (perhaps asleep is not the right term, but at any rate spiritually inactive), in a condition resembling sleep; there they remain while the stream of evolution passes them by.
 Whereas the Masters of Wisdom and Compassion, feeling the urge of almighty love in their hearts, advance forever steadily towards still greater heights of spiritual achievement; and the reason is that they have become the vehicles of universal love.
 As impersonal love is universal, their whole nature expands consequently with the universal powers that are working through them.

-Student — May I ask if the development of the spiritual will is not one of the first steps in attainment?
+Student — Is the development of the spiritual will not one of the first steps in attainment?